 Although our eyes work differently than lenses do, this is pretty much the equivalent focal length of what we see (if on a full frame camera).
 This is the prime lens that every beginner photographer starts out with that gives you the pretty blurry background when shooting at 1.8.
 I started out with this lens and eventually upgraded a few years later to the 1.2L.

 These are great versatile lenses great for lifestyle or travel photos.
 We used the 24-105 as our sole lens while hiking Machu Picchu a few years back, and having the ability to zoom is great if you can’t be as mobile.
 The 24-70 is the better lens, but both are great depending on your budget.

 This has become our main lens the past few years.
 We now go on some trips with only this lens.

 When we went to the Galapagos, 90% of our photos were taken with a 70-200.
 This is great for zoo trips or anytime you’re shooting anything from farther away, like wildlife.
 It’s quite heavy, so I don’t recommend taking it on a hike unless you’re dedicated to taking wildlife photography.

 We use this lens for macro photography.
 This is great for shooting jewelry or smaller products.
 As far as macro lenses go, I’ve had a much better experience using this than our 50 mm macro.

 We have a carbon fiber Manfrotto tripod with this ball head for photography and this one for video that does smooth pans.
 We also have the more affordable Ravelli tripod that we take on day hikes, but we still use the Manfrotto ball head.
 I like to be mobile with just my camera, so most of the time I’m not using a tripod.
-However, when we do hikes to waterfalls or astrophotography, we bring one along so that we can get our slow shutter shots like this:
+However, when we do hikes to waterfalls or astrophotography, we bring one along so that we can get our slow shutter shots like the one below.